 ## 9 c 9 0.6 6.9

-Notice that in each row with name = a
+Notice that in each row with name = a, the expected

 For the scratch lotto tickets, we want to calculate the expected winnings of a ticket.
 Recall that winnings are equal to payout minus price.